ilkayisik/ilkayisik/README.md

 ### Hello, I am Ilkay 👋
 Welcome to my Github Profile

-I have a background in Psychology and Cognitive Neuroscience but I am currently in the process of transitioning to industry and becoming a data scientist. ✨ This is a collection of my personal datascience projects.
+I have a background in Psychology and Cognitive Neuroscience but I am currently in the process of transitioning to industry. ✨ This is a collection of my personal projects.

 - 🔭 I have recently finished a full-time 15 week datascience bootcamp at the WBS - Coding School,